FlowFuse/flowfuse/docs/install/dns-setup.md

 ### AWS ALB Ingress

-When using AWS ALB (Application Load Balancer) as an Ingress Controller for FlowForge deployed into an EKS cluster then you would create a wildcard CNAME entry pointing to the hostname of the ALB
+When using AWS ALB (Application Load Balancer) as an Ingress Controller for FlowFuse deployed into an EKS cluster then you would create a wildcard CNAME entry pointing to the hostname of the ALB

 ### Digital Ocean